mhansinger/AltoTrader/README.md

 ``pip3 install krakenex``

-in your console.

 The trading strategy is based on the intersection of rolling means with different window width.
-Which window width is to choose highly depends on the traded asset pairs and the current market situation.
-Therefore no recommendation on the windows can be given.
+Which window width is the best  highly depends on the traded asset pairs and the current market situation.
+Therefore, no recommendation on the windows can be given.

 ## Step by Step